 |7 years or longer but less than 8 years||28 weeks (196 days)|

 If you are not keeping your obligations, your landlord only needs to give you 28 days’ notice, regardless of the length of your tenancy.
 However, if your behaviour is seriously anti-social or threatens the fabric of the property, the landlord only needs to give you 7 days’ notice.
 Section 17 (1) (a) and (b) of the 2004 Act sets out the type of seriously anti-social behaviour for which a 7-day notice may be allowed.

 If your rent is in arrears, your landlord must first give you written notification of the amount owing and must give you 14 days to pay the arrears.
 If you still have not paid 14 days after you got this notification, your landlord can then give you 28 days’ notice of termination.

 Landlords and tenants can agree shorter notice periods than the minimum periods set out above, but they can only do so at the time they decide to terminate the tenancy.
 It is illegal to agree a shorter notice period at the start of the tenancy.

 Landlords and tenants can also agree longer notice periods, but the maximum is 70 days when the tenancy has lasted less than 6 months.

-If your landlord locks you out or physically evicts you, you may be able to apply for an injunction to force him/her to let you back into the property or you may apply to the PRTB to do so on your behalf.
+If your landlord locks you out or physically evicts you, you may be able to apply for an injunction to force them to let you back into the property or you may apply to the RTB to do so on your behalf.
 Similarly if your landlord cuts off water, gas or electricity, you may be able to take legal action to restore the supply.
 In either case, you should get legal advice and assistance before you proceed.
-Your landlord cannot remove your possessions from your flat or house property while your tenancy is still in existence (though after a tenancy has ended, a landlord is under no legal obligation to store or maintain belongings).
+Your landlord cannot remove your possessions from your home while your tenancy is still in existence (though after a tenancy has ended, a landlord is under no legal obligation to store or maintain belongings).